 The key aims include:

-• To facilitate further development of novel research and/or teaching and learning concepts to the point of submission of bid(s) for substantial external funding.
+• Facilitating further development of novel research and/or teaching and learning concepts to the point of submission of bid(s) for substantial external funding.

-• To facilitate the development or strengthening of industry partnerships.
+• Facilitating the development or strengthening of industry partnerships.

-• To facilitate the project team to develop intellectual property, publish research, influence national/international policy and/or achieve impact in other ways.
+• Facilitating the project team to develop intellectual property, publish research, influence national/international policy and/or achieve impact in other ways.

-• To support the Institute’s academic training objectives, a postdoctoral position should be built into proposed project teams, to be funded through the Strategic Grant award.
+• Supporting the Institute’s academic training objectives, a postdoctoral position should be built into proposed project teams, to be funded through the Strategic Grant award.

 Supported initiatives

-Applications must be strategically aligned and demonstrate excellence in one or more of the three QUEX themes:
+Applications must be strategically aligned and demonstrate excellence in one or more of the four QUEX themes:

 • Healthy Living